-If you click on the application name you will see the details of the instance that has been deployed, including the name of the instance and the IP address of the machine.

-If you click on the i next to the hostname, a popup will appear indicating the IP address, the user name and the SSH key (if any).
+If you click on the application name you will see the details of the instance that has been deployed, including the name of the instance and the Hostname or IP address of the machine and the user name and the SSH key (if any).
 An example code will also be given to connect to your instance.